 A survey of the population biology of plants and animals.
 Emphasizes the assessment and analysis of demographic factors (age, size and community interactions) that determine the abundance, distribution and diversity of natural populations.
 Prerequisite(s): BIOL 300.

-Notes: Lab Fee: \$20.
-Offered in the fall of odd years.
+Notes: Lab Fee: \$30.
+Offered every odd year in the fall.